-Did that approach feel good to you?
-(Circle one) YES NO Can you think of a way in which you could have expressed yourself in a more concise and direct manner?
+Can you think of a way in which you could have expressed yourself to the man in a more concise and direct manner?

+I could have Can you think of a way in which you could have expressed your feeling in a softer manner? ıgs

 I could have

-Can you think of a way in which you could have expressed your feelings in a softer manner?
-I could have

-Take a moment and visualize how you might have approached your man and gone about things differently.
-Imagine the ideal results you may have achieved as your man saw you for the vulnerable, soft, and powerful woman you are.
+Take a moment and visualize how you might have approached the subject of what you wanted with this man in a different way.
+Imagine the ideal results you would have gotten as the man saw you for the vulnerable, soft, and powerful woman you are.